Conditions implying annular chaos: Topological and Dynamical preliminaries

-The set of maps $f:\A\to\A$ that are homeomorphisms in the isotopy class of the identity is denoted by $\textrm{Homeo}_0(\A)$.
-The lifts of any element $f\in\textrm{Homeo}_0(\A)$ is a family of orientation preserving homeomorphisms in $\R^2$ verifying that $F(x+(1,0))=F(x)+(1,0)$ for all $x\in\R^2$, where $F$ is any of such lifts.
+As already introduced, the set of maps $f:\A\to\A$ that are homeomorphisms in the isotopy class of the identity is denoted by $\homeo$.
+The lifts of any element $f\in\homeo$ form a family of orientation preserving homeomorphisms in $\R^2$ verifying that $F(x+(1,0))=F(x)+(1,0)$ for all $x\in\R^2$, where $F$ is any of such lifts.
 The difference of any two of these lifts is given by an integer horizontal translation.
-Fixing one of them, say $F$, permits to associate the rotation set
+Fixing one of them, say $F$, allows one to associate a rotation set

-Changing the lift of $F$ modifies the rotation set by a translation by some integer.
-It is not difficult to prove that $\rho(F)$ is always a closed interval (possibly unbounded).